Energy correlations of non-integrable Ising models: The scaling limit in the cylinder: Correlation functions

 where the label $(II)$ on the sum indicates the constraint that the endpoint $\bar v$ such that $h_{\bar v}=\max_{v\in V_e(\tau^*)}h_v$ is such that $(E_{\bar v},m_{\bar v})\neq(0,1)$ (in particular, the second product in the second line is not empty), and

 In order to bound \eqref{daicheccisi} we proceed in a way similar to the one used to bound term $(II)$ in \eqref{eq:5.17a}.
-We let $\mathfrak d$ be the minimal pairwise distance between the points in $\bs x$ and the boundary of $\Lambda$, and we bound
+Recalling that $\mathfrak d$ is the minimal pairwise distance between the points in $\bs x$ and that $\mathfrak d_\partial$ is the minimum of $\delta_\E(x)$ over the points $x$ in $\bs x$, we bound

 Next, we bound $\delta_v$ from below by $\frac12(m_v-1)\mathfrak d\ge \frac12(s_v-1)\mathfrak d$ for all vertices of $\tau^*$ such that $v>v_0^*$; for $v=v_0^*$, we use $\delta_{v_0^*}\ge \frac13(\delta(\bs x)+(s_{v_0^*}-1)\mathfrak d)$.
 We perform the sum over $\tau^*$ by first summing over the scale labels, and then over the remaining structure (`skeleton') of the tree.
 By summing the factor $2^{(h-h_0^*)(1-\epsilon)}$ over $h<h_0^*$ with the other scales fixed, we get $\sum_{j\le -1}2^{j(1-\epsilon)}$.
 By summing the factors $2^{-\theta(h_v-h_{v'})}$ over the scale labels of the endpoints with $m_v=1$ and $E_v=0$ with the other scales fixed, we get a factor $\sum_{k\ge 1}2^{-\theta k}$ for each such endpoint.
 By summing the factor $2^{\alpha_{v_0^*} h_0^*} e^{-\frac{c_0}{36}2^{h_0^*}(\delta(\bs x)+(m-1)\mathfrak d}$ over $h_0^*$ we get $[{(\rm const.)}/(\delta(\bs x)+(m-1)\mathfrak d)]^{\alpha_{v_0^*}}\Gamma(\alpha_{v_0^*})$ (see \eqref{5.2.7}).
 Similarly, by summing the factors $2^{\alpha_{v} h_v} e^{-\frac{c_0}{24}2^{h_0^*}(m_v-1)\mathfrak d}$ over $h_v$ we get $[({\rm const.})/((m_v-1)\mathfrak d)]^{\alpha_{v}}\Gamma(\alpha_{v})$.
 Finally, using the fact that the number of skeletons with $\le m$ endpoints is smaller than $({\rm const.})^m$, we find the analogue of \eqref{IcomeII}, namely